 The most comprehensive selection of tests can be found on the Complete School of Truck Transportation web site.
 As well as the usual driving rules and road signs, there are tests for air brakes, heavy trailer endorsement and house trailer endorsement.

 ICBC has all the basic driving manuals on their web site to view or download to your computer of choice.
 Currently there are six publications for light vehicles, motorcycles, commercial vehicles and recreation trailer towing.
-If you would prefer a paper copy, they are available at your nearest Driver Service Center.
+If you would prefer a paper copy, they are available at your nearest Driver Service Centre.

 The last of the free driver training resources that I can think of is your local library.
 If they don’t have books and videos on the shelf, consult the librarian for an inter-library loan or assistance with the availability of e-books and e-videos.